Ron & Carol Cope Stadium: Renovations

 The stadium had an outdoor track surrounding Foster Field until the early 2000s.
 After the 2003 season, a FieldTurf surface was installed.
 The first game played on the new field was on September 3.
-The Lopers won over Wayne State in front of 3,804 fans.
+The Nebraska–Kearney Lopers football team beat the Wayne State Warriors in front of 3,804 fans.

 The complete renovation of the stadium totaled out to be over $7.2 million, which was completed during the 2005 season.

 The stadium is three stories tall, and includes concession stands, restrooms, and ticket booths.
 The third floor has a large hospitality room that seats, coaches and radio booths, game-day operations rooms and the press box.

 An LED message center and scoreboard was added at the South end zone, as well.
 The North end zone is a facility that contains the locker rooms, meeting rooms, athletic training facilities, officials' quarters, and equipment storage.

 Other uses

 The women's soccer team has played at Cope Stadium since 2009.
 The program's first regular season game drew 3,227 fans, setting a Division II record that still stands.

 Kearney High School also uses the stadium for their home football games.
-The Nebraska School Activities Association's yearly state championships for high school six-man football are also held at Cope Stadium; eight-man and standard 11-man games are held at University of Nebraska-Lincoln's Memorial Stadium.
+The Nebraska School Activities Association's yearly state championships for high school six-man football are also held at Cope Stadium; eight-man and standard 11-man games are held at the University of Nebraska–Lincoln's Memorial Stadium.